-You did an amazing job picking out the purrrfect faux fur home goods to compliment your home, and your beloved faux fur throw does a fantastic job at keeping you warm and cozy for most of the year.
+You did an amazing job picking out the purrrfect faux fur home goods to complement your home, and your beloved faux fur throw does a fantastic job at keeping you warm and cozy for most of the year.
 However, your favorite faux fur throw can take a beating during those peak cuddle seasons—especially if you have pets!
-Not to worry though!

-If your favorite faux fur throw or faux fur blanket is in need of some serious TLC (Tender Loving Care) we’ve got you covered!
-Keep reading for our step-by-step guide on how to wash and clean fake fur blankets, throws, and pillowcases.
+Not to worry, though!
+If your favorite faux fur throw or faux fur blanket is in need of some serious TLC (tender loving care) we’ve got you covered!
+Keep reading for our step-by-step guide on how to wash faux fur blankets, throws, and pillowcases.

 How Often Do Faux Fur Home Goods Need to Be Washed?